lyoung71/Catalist/journals/joyce_dionisio.md

 Ok everything came crashing down.
 Today I was stuck because of a docker issue.
 Nothing would work.
 I attempted deleting and rebuilding containers and nothing fixed it.
 I eventually decided to delete all containers, volumes, and images and then pruned docker through my terminal.
 This resolved the issue.

 10/17/23 -
 Todo List is populating, however there's plenty of style issues.
 Dealt with some backend issues.
-I began coding frontend
+I began coding frontend.
+My biggest issue has been attempting to install SASS correctly.
+I've tried multiple terminal commands but the only one that worked for me was `npm install sass --save -dev`.
+Docker still showed issues, so I decided to delete my images and containers and then rebuilt and did docker compose up.

 10/19/23
 Todo list and todo form progress has been working.
 I haven't been able to pull or push due to issues.
 I've accidentally gotten stuck in git hell.
-It seems as if rebasing is the issue
+It seems as if rebasing is the issue.
+What helped for me was the command git reset.
+I ended up rebasing for hours, and had to abort the process through `git rebase --abort`.
+Note: `git merge --abort` is also good to try.

 10/23/23 -
 Pokemon cards in dev page are now complete.
 I had to write a lot from scratch due to issues in the grid.
+Becuase the fire icons wouldn't align I had to go in and fix the grid on that specific div.
+Within six hours I was able to code out 5 pokemon cards and one gameboy.
+My stretch goal next week is to have buttons working inside the gameboy screen.

 10/25/23 -
-OMG had to delete my branch
+OMG had to delete my branch with Wanda.
+Super stressful but needed as my remote and local branch had diverged by like 140 commits somehow.
+It probably broke through the use of rebasing.
+I was able to finalize my todo list and todo form, and managed to route the background images correctly.
+I sent the other backgrounds to Mark and Hamzah to implement to their pages.
+Debugged and helped with Dante's code in another group

+10/26/23-
+We mob coded some issues, and I worked on creating buttons for my pages.
+I did a git merge request and we mob coded through it to determine the merge conflict solutions.
+As of right now all my pages are accurate, just want to try and fix some of the About page so that the grid is responsive.
+I am also currently working on the nav bar to ensure it is responsive too.